 The group has been acknowledged as innovators in games, winning the Maverick Award at the Games Developers Conference and being represented by Creative Artists Agency in Los Angeles for games design.
 The group’s game projects have probed the fundamental laws of games and of play, posing questions about the boundaries between games and the real world that also have ramifications for art, performance and virtual worlds.
 The artists have contributed extensively to debates about the development of games as an artform and how games may be conceptually, intellectually and emotionally demanding while also engaging a wide audience.

 Blast Theory’s early work was in the field of live art.
 From Desert Rain (1999) onwards the relationship with live art and performance became less apparent and it is perhaps notable that, for example, the group’s participation in Live Culture at Tate Modern was as curators of a video programme.
-In recent years however there has been a marked recognition of the importance of the group’s thinking about performativity, presence and site specificity which has led Matt Adams to become a Visiting Professor at the Central School of Speech and Drama and an Honorary Fellow at the University of Exeter.
+However there has been a recognition of the group’s work in relation to performativity, presence and site specificity which led Matt Adams to become a Visiting Professor at the Central School of Speech and Drama and an Honorary Fellow at the University of Exeter.
 Books such as Mixed Reality Performance by Gabriella Giannachi and Steve Benford and Digital Performance by Steve Dixon have highlighted the group’s groundbreaking intermingling of the real with the virtual, the ludic with the performative and the playful with the serious.

 In works such as Karen (2015) we have explored how technology creates new cultural spaces in which the work is customised and personalised for each participant and what the implications of this shift might be for artistic practice.
 How are the economically and culturally disenfranchised engaged amid a culture of planned obsolescence and breathless futurism?
-The group’s expertise has led to frequent invitations from the television industry as creators (BBC Interactive Factual and Learning, Superfine Films), as mentors (Crossover Australia, Crossover UK) and as speakers (Picnic in Amsterdam, Broadcast Summit in Adelaide etc.).
+The group’s expertise has led to frequent invitations from the television industry as creators, mentors and speakers.
 Soft Message (2006), a 30 minute commission for Radio 3, was a dialogue between the artists and radio listeners on their mobile phones.
 Channel 4 commissioned Ivy4Evr (2010), an interactive SMS drama for teenagers.

 Blast Theory’s building at 20 Wellington Road in Brighton has four studios, an edit suite, a meeting room and a residency space.
-It is a node within regional, national and international networks of practitioners in games, locative media, mobile applications, experimental performance, interactive art and technological innovation.
+Our residents are regional, national and international practitioners in games, locative media, mobile applications, experimental performance, interactive art and technological innovation.
 We host tests, works in progress, talks, demonstrations and seminars such as Act Otherwise.

 Most particularly, Matt, Ju and Nick have systematically explored the role of the audience; from Can You See Me Now?
 (2001), which places the audience online alongside Blast Theory runners, to Day Of The Figurines (2006), where the audience themselves populate an imaginary town and guide its outcomes.
 Works such as Rider Spoke (2007) and Uncle Roy All Around You (2003) use the real city to invite new roles for the audience.
 Uncle Roy All Around You prompted transgressive actions by players as they were asked to explore the offices and back streets of the city while Rider Spoke embeds personal recordings made by the audience into it and gives the audience license to find any path through them.
 In Ulrike and Eamon Compliant (2009) and A Machine To See With (2010) these questions have pushed further into the realms of ethics and political engagement.
 Cumulatively, these projects have posed important questions about the meaning of interaction and, especially, its limitations.
 Who is invited to speak, under what conditions and what that is truly meaningful can be said?